ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements:-A-unique-proposal-for-fixing-public-education.md

 ## Government Income Share Agreements

 The basic idea:
-:   Government invites private investors to finance the education of tertiary learners.
-In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax). [^1]
+:   Government invites private investors to finance the education of tertiary learners[^1].
+In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax).
 Every student funded gives rise to a Government Income Share Agreement (or "GISA") [^2] between the financier and government.

 Let's explore some of the details: